abpio/abp-commercial-docs/en/others/penetration-test-report.md

 **Description**:

-The response contains Personally Identifiable Information, such as CC number, SSN and similar sensitive data.
+The response contains Personally Identifiable Information, such as CC number, SSN, and similar sensitive data.

 **Solution**: